Marii4ka/DeveloperCircleHub.github.io/index.md

 <img src="{{site.url}}/images/image1.png" style="display: block; margin: auto;" />

+***Hair Segmentation***

+In this tutorial you’ll use the standard material and a light to create a hair segmentation effect.
+You’ll also add interactivity, to change hair color when the screen is tapped.

+Hair segmentation is achieved with a hair segmentation mask texture, which you can create in Spark AR Studio.
+You’ll combine this texture with the camera texture in a material, then experiment with settings in the material to apply all kinds of visual effects to the hair.

+Download the sample content to see the finished effect.

+Creating the textures
+Let’s take a quick look at how these textures work together to achieve hair segmentation:

+The camera texture represents the live video captured by the camera when an effect is being played.
+When combined with a material, you can adjust the properties in the material to change the pixels in the camera texture - for example changing the color in a filter effect.
+The hair segmentation texture separates a person’s hair from the rest of the scene.
+Combining these two textures in the same material lets you to change the color of the hair, by manipulating the pixels in this part of the camera texture only.

+The hair segmentation texture

+To add the hair segmentation texture to your project:

+In the Scene panel, select Camera.
+Go to the Inspector.
+Next to Segmentation, click +.
+Select Hair.

+A texture called hairSegmentationMaskTexture0 will be listed in the Assets panel.

+The camera texture

+Now add the camera texture:

+In the Scene panel, select Camera.
+In the Inspector, go to Texture Extraction.
+Next to Texture Extraction, click +.
+A texture named cameraTexture0 will be listed in the Assets panel:

+Adding a rectangle
+A rectangle will render the textures and material in the scene.

+To add the rectangle:

+Click Add Object.
+Select Rectangle - it’ll automatically be added to the scene as a child of a canvas:

+The rectangle should completely cover the device’s screen.
+To do this, adjust the rectangle’s properties:

+Go to the Inspector.
+Change the Size properties to Fill Width and Fill Height.

+Creating a material
+To create the material you’ll add the textures to:

+Select rectangle0 in the Scene panel.
+In the Inspector, go to Create New Material and click +.
+A new material will be added to the Assets panel.
+Rename it hair_mat.

+Editing the material.

+Add the textures you’ve already created to the material:

+Go to the Inspector.
+Under Diffuse, click the dropdown next to Texture and select cameraTexture0.
+Check the box next to Alpha.
+Next to Texture, click the dropdown and select hairSegmentationMaskTexture0.
+You’ll see the video of the camera texture playing in the Simulator:

+Changing the hair color

+To give the hair a different color:

+Select hair_mat in the Assets panel.
+In the Inspector, go to Diffuse.
+Next to Color, click the rectangle and choose a color.

+It’s worth experimenting with the opacity of the material, for a stronger or more subtle effect.
+To do this, adjust the slider next to Opacity in the Inspector.

+For this tutorial set Opacity to 80%.

+Editing the Render Options

+Editing the Render Options in the material will change appearance of the hair color, so it’s worth experimenting with these settings.
+For this tutorial:

+Change Blend Mode to Add.

 ***Don't forget to save your project:***

 - Click File in the navigation bar and then select either Save or Save As...